There are some extra challenges when traveling with asthma. The tips here can help you prevent asthma symptoms. And they will make your travel easier.

 Stay away from asthma triggers by planning ahead:

-Plan your vacation at times and places where pollen counts are low if pollen allergies trigger your asthma.
+Plan your vacation at times and places where pollen counts are low if pollen allergies set off your asthma.

 Don't go to places with high air pollution levels.
 For example, stay away from very smoggy cities.